ohnishi-git-dev/CloudPeek/README.md

 ## 🖱 Mouse Controls
 - **Rotate Camera**: Click and drag the left mouse button to orbit around the target point.
+The cursor doesn't need to be captured, but pressing `F1` allows unrestricted rotation across the entire window.
 - **Pan Camera**: Use the arrow keys or W, A, S, D to move the camera horizontally and vertically.
 - **Zoom**: Scroll the mouse wheel to zoom in and out.